danmackinlay/pattern_machine/README.md

 Probabilistic underpinnings:
 -----------------------------

-* this naive markov model still has lots of hairy bits.
+this naive markov model still has lots of hairy bits.
 Questions:
 * can I get a better "base" point for my notes? e.g. choosing a "key"
 * can I somehow condition on more "control" variables?
 * can I use state transitions to estimate "consonance"?
-  * can I generalise somehow? right now this thing will only pass through note states that it has already seen... but if I trained every note with its own transition matrix we could have more notes
+* The barcode features are telling, with coefficients decreasing from b1 to b4, nearly strictly;
-* Linguistics has "bag of words"-models that might be interesting to play with?
+  Possibly I shoudl only fit to the downbeat, and induce arbitrary variance based on beat.

 Possible techniques
 ----------------------